What is Amazon's Business Model & Why Is it Being Regulated?

 Big names included Target, Marks & Spencer and even Waterstones — all of whom were new to e-commerce and wanted to make a quick buck from the new kids on the block.

 Little did they know, Amazon was using these sales to collect tonnes of valuable data and build sophisticated customer profiles.
 While the other retailers benefited from increased sales in the short-term, they were shooting themselves in the foot by handing over intellectual property to their biggest competitor.
+Author of 'Think Like Amazon', John Rossman, explains that these companies were "giving away the keys to a kingdom."

 2. Amazon Web Services (AWS)